Jacob-Heff/jacob-heff.github.io/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is closed and is not available for local development or redistribution.
+All rights reserved.